irrequietus/clause/readme.txt

 standard library support (to almost none) for using this library.
 However, it is very important that you use a fully C++14 compliant compiler.
-Library is transitioning in an "unstable" manner from C++11 to C++14 and beyond but build system will provide hints.
+Library is transitioning in an "unstable" manner from C++11 to C++14 and beyond but build system will provide hints.Check development branches like ample2-dev for edge, unstable features.

 Testing the code available
 --------------------------